www.stalkvictims.info - weapons page

 4. Speed: Action beats reaction.
 Don't waste time.

-5. Coolness: Gun sports are great practice for gun defence.
+5. Coolness: Gun sports are great practice for gun defense.

 6. Ruthlessness: Be willing to injure or kill the attacker.